 Dietary sodium is important for normal body maintenance of fluid balance and can help prevent muscle cramping, heat exhaustion, and EH.91 The AT should encourage adequate dietary sodium intake, especially when athletes are training in a hot environment and as a part of daily meals.
 Sport drinks generally contain low levels of sodium relative to blood and do little to attenuate decreases in whole-body sodium levels.
 Instead, athletes should consume foods that are high in sodium (eg, canned soups, pretzels) during meals before and after exercise.
-Including sodium in fluid-replacement beverages should be considered under the following conditions: inadequate access to meals, physical activity exceeding 2 hours in duration, and during the initial days to weeks of hot weather.
-94,115 Under these conditions, adding salt in amounts of 0.3 to 0.7 g/L can offset salt losses in sweat and minimize medical events associated with electrolyte imbalances.
+Including sodium in fluid-replacement beverages should be considered under the following conditions: inadequate access to meals, physical activity exceeding 2 hours in duration, and during the initial days to weeks of hot weather.94,115 Under these conditions, adding salt in amounts of 0.3 to 0.7 g/L can offset salt losses in sweat and minimize medical events associated with electrolyte imbalances.

 Postexercise hydration should aim to correct the fluid loss accumulated during activity.
-94,115 Ideally completed within 2 hours, rehydration fluids should contain water, carbohydrates to replenish glycogen stores, and electrolytes to speed rehydration.
+Ideally completed within 2 hours, rehydration fluids should contain water, carbohydrates to replenish glycogen stores, and electrolytes to speed rehydration.
 When rehydration must be rapid (within 2 hours), the athlete should compensate for obligatory urine losses incurred during the rehydration process and drink about 25% more than sweat losses to ensure optimal hydration 4 to 6 hours after the event.
-117 However, athletes should not drink enough to gain weight beyond pre-exercise measurements.
-94,115,116 over several hours.
-The most efficient method of diagnosing EH onsite is the use of a handheld analyzer, which can identify the serum sodium concentration within minutes.
-113,114 Athletic trainers should work with physicians and EMS to maximize access to these analyzers when EH is likely.
+However, athletes should not drink enough to gain weight beyond pre-exercise measurements.

 Body weight changes, urine color, and thirst offer cues to the need for rehydration.
 When preparing for an event, an athlete should know his or her sweat rate and pre-exercise hydration status and develop a rehydration plan (discussed in detail in the recommendations).
-44.115 If the athlete's specific needs are unknown, the athlete should not drink beyond thirst.
+If the athlete's specific needs are unknown, the athlete should not drink beyond thirst.

 Recognition.
-The AT should recognize and the physically active should be educated on EH signs and symptoms during exercise.
-After an exercise bout or competition, symptoms of EH may appear immediately or gradually progress
+The AT should recognize and the physically active should be educated on EH signs and symptoms during exercise.113,114,116 After an exercise bout or competition, symptoms of EH may appear immediately or gradually progress over several hours.
+The most efficient method of diagnosing EH onsite is the use of a handheld analyzer, which can identify the serum sodium concentration within minutes.
+Athletic trainers should work with physicians and EMS to maximize access to these analyzers when EH is likely.

 A collapsed, semiconscious, or unconscious athlete should be evaluated for all potential causes of sudden death in sport.
 The key to the differential diagnosis of EH is serum sodium assessment, which should be conducted when EH is suspected.
-It is then necessary to rule out other conditions that may warrant onsite treatment (eg, EHS) before emergency transport.
+If a portable serum sodium analyzer is not available, it is then necessary to rule out other conditions that may warrant onsite treatment (eg, EHS) before emergency transport.

 Treatment.
 If the athlete's mental status deteriorates or if he or she initially presents with severe symptoms, IV hypertonic saline (3% to 5%) is indicated.
-91,113,114 Intravenous hypertonic saline rapidly corrects the symptoms of EH and decreases intracellular fluid volume.
+Intravenous hypertonic saline rapidly corrects the symptoms of EH and decreases intracellular fluid volume.
 Serial measures of blood sodium should be obtained throughout treatment (after every 100 mL of IV fluid).
-To avoid complications, hypertonic saline administration should be discontinued when the serum sodium concentration reaches 128 to 130 mEq/L. 114 Normal saline (0.9% NaCl) IV fluids should not be provided to patients without prior serum sodium assessment.
-113,114 Ideally, the ATs have discussed with EMS in the off-season the importance of having a portable sodium analyzer available and being ready to administer hypertonic saline during transport.
+To avoid complications, hypertonic saline administration should be discontinued when the serum sodium concentration reaches 128 to 130 mEq/L. Normal saline (0.9% NaCl) IV fluids should not be provided to patients without prior serum sodium assessment.
+Ideally, the ATs have discussed with EMS in the off-season the importance of having a portable sodium analyzer available and being ready to administer hypertonic saline during transport.